trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 Authorization checks
 ^^^^^^^^^^^^^^^^^^^^

-You can enable authorization checks for the connector by setting the ``delta.security`` property in the catalog properties file.
-This property must be one of the following values:
+Enable authorization checks for the connector by setting the ``delta.security`` property in the catalog properties file.
+This property must be one of the security values in the following table:

 .. list-table:: Delta Lake security values
   :widths: 30, 60